 Curated Voice

 Sam Harris is the through line.
 The teachings have a coherent voice, perspective, and approach.
 There is no jarring shift between teachers with conflicting frameworks.
+The result is a practice that can deepen over years rather than scatter across competing methods.

 Lifetime Value

 Many users describe Waking Up as a course they keep returning to for years.
 The Daily Meditation grows alongside the user.
+The same lessons land differently after six months of practice, which is a feature most meditation apps do not offer.

 Where Waking Up Falls Short